crholm/tajm/README.md

 > A ReasonML library to handle most needs when time and dates are needed.

+## State
+Somewhat of a beta library at the moment

 ## Install
 ```bash
 npm install tajm --save